-Each inventory site consists of one 1-ha ( $100 \times 100 \text{ m}$ ) plot plus four 0.16-ha ( $40 \times 40 \text{ m}$ ) satellite plots.
+Each inventory site consists of one 1-ha ($100 \times 100 \text{ m}$) plot plus four 0.16-ha ($40 \times 40 \text{ m}$) satellite plots.
 The winged design was employed to improve validation of remote sensing data.
 For the FRL here, carbon stocks derived from the 1-ha plots only were used.
 Field data were collected following the RAINFOR standard protocols for plot establishment and measurement (Phillips et al., 2009).

 Forest types were a posteriori classed by disturbance history as well as by edaphic type.
 Disturbance history types were Old Growth (undisturbed), Secondary Forest (of indeterminate age) and Logged Forest (time since disturbance unknown) (Figure 14).
 Data were collected for above-ground live biomass in all plots, and for above-ground dead wood (standing and downed wood) and soil carbon to 2m in a subset of plots.
-All data are published in Carlson et al., 2017; Poulsen et al., 2020 and Wade et al., 2019.
+All data are published in Carlson et al., 2017; Poulsen et al., 2020 and Wade et al., 2019 (Summarised in Workbook Tables W16.2, W16.5, W16.6, W16.7).
 Below-ground carbon was extrapolated for the FRL for both live and dead biomass using standard shoot-root ratios.
-Methods are summarised in Box 1.
+Methods are summarised in Box 4.